Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Answer:

-Many available individual health insurance offer prescription drug coverage with co-pays, but not all!
+Many available individual health insurance plans offer prescription-drug coverage with co-pays, but not all!
 Beware of purchasing a plan that does not offer this protection, as these costs, in the event of a catastrophic disease, can be excessive.

-Question: How long does it take to get individual health insurance?
+Question: How long does it take to get an individual policy?

 Answer:

-It all depends, if your family is relatively healthy and the insurance company doesn’t feel the need to look at your medical records, a decision on coverage can often be made in a day or two of the submission of an application.
+It all depends: if your family is relatively healthy and the insurance company doesn’t feel the need to look at your medical records, a decision on coverage can often be made a day or two after the submission of your application.
 However, if the answers on your application cause the insurance underwriters to seek more information in the form of doctors’ or other types of records, it may take several weeks.

-Question: When can we contact you at Colorado Affordable Health?
+Question: When can I contact you at Colorado Affordable Health?

 Answer:

-Our usual business hours are from 8:00 am to 6:00 pm, Monday through Friday.
-You are welcome to call (303-541-9533) or e-mail us charley@coloradoaffordablehealth.com.
-Or you can start the process yourself with a free online quote anytime by clicking this.
+Our usual business hours are from 8:00 a.m. to 6:00 p.m., Monday through Friday.
+You are welcome to call (303-541-9533) or e-mail us at eric@cohealthbrokers.com.
+Or you can start the process yourself with a free online quote anytime by clicking here.
 Quote me now!

 Question: How much will you charge me for your help?